LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/04-Testing-Fuzzing-and-fixing-things.md

 ## Let's get a'fixing

 {{% notice info %}}
 Your mileage may vary.
-Go fuzzing uses randomized input, so there's no guarantee that errors will show up in the same order as I show here.
+Go fuzzing uses randomised input, so there's no guarantee that errors will show up in the same order as I show here.
 {{% /notice %}}

 ```zsh